 - California Wilderness Topographic Maps

-Snow is always a factor in high altitude towns with road conditions being unpredictable with each mountain range and each micro-climate.
+Snow is always a factor in mid to high altitude towns with road conditions being unpredictable with each mountain range and each micro-climate.
 Winter months range from October to May, so be warned.
-Carry tire chains or have 4×4 to travel safely.
+Above 3000′ elevation usually gets some snow.
+Serious snow above 5000′.
+Carry tire chains or have 4×4 to travel safely on snowy roads.